 All this means is the quarterback is going to read the linebacker instead of the defensive end.
 Once the linebacker commits to the run, the quarterback will pull the football from the running back and throw it to the slot receiver.

-This puts the linebacker in conflict because if he attacks the run, the ball will be thrown to the receiver.
+This puts the linebacker in conflict because the ball will be thrown to the receiver if he attacks the run.
 If he covers the receiver, then he will be late to tackle the running back.

 Here is a breakdown of inside zone RPO’s and how you can install them into your offense.